School Board

 Malibu School is grateful for the support and Leadership of those who support the school’s directions through roles on the School Board.
 We are grateful for their time and personal experience to shape our planning to the benefit of our students, staff and families.

-Yvonne Peters – Community Representative, School Board chair
+Leanne Stewart – Community Representative, School Board Chair

 Jason Biffin – Parent Representative